What is this evolution, and what is its purpose?

 Verification is an important part of the B Corp Certification process, although any possible change of the standard will require changes to what is verified.
 Such changes could create the opportunity for more focused verification, and as a result, both have the potential to be more efficient and/or create more of a value-add to companies from the verification process itself.

-Going into the details
+Going into detail

 How do the new standards address the idea of continuous improvement?